dbt-labs/docs.getdbt.com/website/docs/learn/1-setting-up.md

 import FAQ from '@site/src/components/faqs';
 import Alert from '@site/src/components/alert';

 This tutorial is the required pre-work for dbt Learn.
-Before beginning this tutorial, please ensure that you been received your email with Snowflake and dbt Cloud credentials from a Learn teacher
+Before beginning this tutorial, please ensure that you been received your Snowflake credentials and dbt Cloud invitation by email from a Learn instructor.

 If you are **new to dbt**, we recommend you take some time to read through the FAQs, and come armed with any questions you have along the way.
 If you get completely stuck in this tutorial, please [email us](mailto:learn@getdbt.com) and we'll help unstick you.